research

 about my current research directions and working with me

 The overarching aim of my research programme is to understand the computational principles of neural information processing, focussing on how brains and artificial neural networks understand language and make sense of the world.
-Currently, I am pre-occupied with the following three research directions.
+Currently, I am pre-occupied with the following two research directions:

 Studying language understanding in and with Large Language Models (LLMs)

 Large language models (LLMs) now broadly approach human-level performance on many language tasks, like summarisation or question answering.
 Moreover, LLMs are also the best available encoding models for predicting brain responses to linguistic stimuli.
 A major aim of my current work is to understand the reasons behind their impressive performance, on both domains.
 Do LLMs “understand” language – and if so, is their understanding in any way like that of humans?
 Can we dissect their representations into human-interpretable components, like syntax and meaning, or world and agent models?
-And can we use such dissections to better understand what is driving the alignment between LLM representations and brain responses to language?
+Can we use such dissections to better understand what is driving the alignment between LLM representations and brain responses to language?
+And can we use what we know from humans to build LLMs that operate in a more human-like manner?

 Generative AI for strong and precise tests of the predictive brain hypothesis